samuelkcc/octopus-foxess-smart-charging/README.md

 ## ✨ Key Features
 * **Zero Installation:** Runs entirely inside your browser via GitHub Pages.
 * **Privacy First:** Client-side only.
 No third-party servers, no telemetry, and local credential encryption.
-* **Automated Protection:** Automatically syncs Octopus smart dispatch intervals with the FoxESS V3 Mode Scheduler.
+* **Automated Protection:** Automatically syncs Intelligent Octopus Go smart dispatch intervals with the FoxESS V3 Mode Scheduler.
 * **Hardware Safe:** Locks your inverter into "Force Charge" only when needed, preserving battery health and maximizing cheap off-peak rates.

 ---

 ## 📖 The Problem & Solution
-When *Intelligent Octopus Go* dynamically opens a cheap slot to charge your electric vehicle, your FoxESS solar battery thinks your home is experiencing a massive energy load.
+When **Intelligent Octopus Go** dynamically opens a cheap slot to charge your electric vehicle, your FoxESS solar battery thinks your home is experiencing a massive energy load.
 If your inverter is left in standard "Self-Use" mode, it will aggressively dump all your stored home battery power straight into your EV.

 This wastes captured solar energy, degrades your battery cells, and misses the opportunity to soak up cheap grid rates.
 This dashboard pulls your upcoming smart dispatch intervals and acts as a bridge, instructing your FoxESS system to insulate your home battery exactly when the car starts charging.